matinraj/react-simpleDashboard/README.md

 ## Dashboard

-Fetches 20 posts from https://jsonplaceholder.typicode.com/posts and displays them in a table
+Fetches 55 posts from https://jsonplaceholder.typicode.com/posts and displays them in a table with pagination.

+In the **Users CRUD** page, CRUD operations can be performed on table rows with appropriate HTTP request methods.